Manoj019/Micro-Animated-Components./README.md

-# Micro-Animated-Components.
+# 🚀 Micro Animated Components for React

-A collection of beautifully crafted micro animations for React
+A collection of beautifully crafted micro animations for React using Framer Motion & CSS animations.
+Perfect for modern UI interactions!

+## 📌 Features
+✅ Lightweight & Reusable
+✅ Built with javascript
+✅ Smooth Animations using Framer Motion
+✅ Easy Integration